sandypockets/extra/README.md

 * Admin dashboard
 * Admins can create, edit, or delete stories, users, and comments
 * Admins can create new Admin users
-* Admins can create, edit, or delete static pages (About Us)
+* Admins can create, edit, or delete static pages (About Us, Terms of Service, etc)

 ## 🛠 Getting Started